LoopKit/loopdocs/docs/browser/bb-errors.md

 * Follow the directions to [Revoke Extra Distribution Certificate](#revoke-extra-distribution-certificate)

-> If you attempted to create certificates or build during May/June 2025 while the fastlane issues were not fixed, you may very well have one or two Distribution Certificates in your account that are not properly matched to credentials in your Match-Secrets repository.
-They must be deleted manually.

-> Do not be confused by this message: `There are no local code signing identities found.` That is always reported one time because you are building with a new computer in the cloud that does not yet have your code signing identities.
-Later on in the build process, the action will recover the code signing identities that you stored in your Match-Secrets.

 #### Bundle ID is wrong

 This is not typical and will only be seen for the very first build if you entered an incorrect TEAMID.